jacob-whitney/DMS/README.md

 ## Project Description
-Users can create Characters to be played in their Dugneons & Dragon's games.
+Users can create Characters to be played in their Dungeons & Dragon's games.
 Each Character has unique attributes.

 Features: